 I then moved from New York City to Southeast Asia.
 The streets of my neighborhood were lined with all sorts of herb shops selling dried roots, berries and barks.
 Inspired by the local herb scene, I set up a make-shift kitchen on my open air balcony and created my first home apothecary.
 It contained an interesting mix of western herbs brought from home and local remedies: chrysanthemum flowers and lemongrass, chamomile and valerian, goji berries, jasmine, ginseng, licorice and echinacea.
 My health improved and I felt more connected to the nature that was all around me.
 When I returned home to New York, I became a yoga teacher and began formal studies in Western Herbalism.

 I have studied with many wonderful teachers over the years including Peeka Trenkle, Genny Kapuler, Debra Pascali-Bonaro, Karen Rose and Jacoby Ballard.
-During my studies, I worked with the herbalists at Third Root Community Health Center (where I now teach yoga & prenatal yoga) to create and run a "Community Supported Herbalism" program, one of the first programs of its kind in the country.
+During my studies, I worked with the herbalists at Third Root Community Health Center to create and run a "Community Supported Herbalism" program, one of the first programs of its kind in the country.
 My involvement with this program woke up in me a deep love for foraging, for local farms and for hand-crafting my own remedies.
 In 2012, I deepened my knowledge of Ayurveda by working as an assistant to an Ayurvedic doctor and skincare specialist in NYC.
 Herbalism & Ayurveda led me to birth-work and soon there-after I became a birth and postpartum trained doula.
+My doula work has evolved into private perinatal chef work; my expertise lies in nourishing mothers and families during the incredible period of late pregnancy and postpartum.

 My approach to birth work is truly holistic; I incorporate what I have learned from these varied traditions in the care I provide during the prenatal and postpartum periods.